If you are searching for family Irish roots, it’s likely you’ll become part historian, storyteller, and mostly a detective of family antiquities.

 1. Getting started with genealogy, church documents

-It’s an overwhelming task to get started discovering family roots as you will become, without knowing, a historian, storyteller, and most importantly, a detective searching for any artifacts ancestors left behind decades or hundreds of years ago.
+It’s an overwhelming task to get started discovering family roots, as you will, without knowing, become a historian, storyteller, and, most importantly, a detective searching for any artifacts ancestors left behind decades or hundreds of years ago.

 - Home and family, starting point – The best place to start is to inquire and gather any genealogy work that’s been done previously at home and with your family.
-You might be amazed, or disappointed, significant work has already been done.
+You might be amazed, or disappointed, but significant work has already been done.
 If you can’t find any previous work, you might be just the person your family needs and is calling to become the storyteller for your clan.

 -